 The type collection of Ficus bracteata was first listed by Wallich (1847) based on a collection from Singapore in 1822.
 A more detailed description was given by Miquel (1867) A very similar fig collection by Forbes from Sumatra was illustrated in King (1888) as Ficus bracteata.

 If my hypothesis that the type collection of Ficus bracteata represents a juvenile F. cucurbitina this means that Ficus bracteata as currently known is an invalid name but this needs additional data before it can be confirmed.

-TAXONOMIC NOTES: The fig described as Ficus bracteata in Thailand (Simon Gardner et al 2018) Forest Trees of Southern Thailand is most likely to be a relative or a variety of Ficus consociata and is unlikely to be related to the original type listing by Wallich (1847), description by Miquel (1867), illustrated by King (1888).
+TAXONOMIC NOTES: The fig described as Ficus bracteata in Thailand (Simon Gardner et al 2018) Forest Trees of Southern Thailand appears to be a close relative of Ficus consociata and does not resemble the original type listing by Wallich (1847), description by Miquel (1867), illustrated by King (1888).